rpazyaquian/wdi_3_rails_commands_assessment/README.md

 Fork, clone, and write your answers directly in this file.
 Then submit a pull request.

+  Note: I made a sample Rails app alongside this quiz, to check my work.

 ### Question 1

 I want to start a new Rails project/app called `BunnyApp`.
 What command should I type in the terminal?